-Objective: That landscaping enhances the amenity and appearance of the streetscape where buildings are setback from the frontage.
-Acceptable Solutions Performance Criteria A1 P1 If a building is set back from a road, landscaping If a building is setback from a road, landscaping treatment mus t be provided along the frontage of treatment must be provided along the frontage of the the site: site, having regard to: (a) to a depth of not less than 5.5m; or (a) the width of the setback; (b) not less han the frontage of an existing (b) the width of the frontage; building i f it is a lesser distance. (c) the topography of the site; (d) existing vegetation on the site; (e) the location, type and growth of the proposed vegetation; and (f) any relevant local area objectives contained within the relevant Local Provisions Schedule.
+Obje Objective: That landscaping enhances the amenity and appearance of the streetscape where buildings are setback from the frontage.
+Acc eptable S olutions Perf ormance Criteria A1 P1 lf a l building is set back from a road, landscaping lf a building is setback from a road, landscaping trea tment mus t be provided along the frontage of trea tment must be provided along the frontage of the the site: site, having regard to: (a) to a dept n of not less than 5.5m; or (a) the width of the setback; (b) not less t han the frontage of an existing (b) the width of the frontage; building if f it is a lesser distance. (c) the topography of the site; (d) existing vegetation on the site; (e) the location, type and growth of the proposed vegetation; and (f) any relevant local area objectives contained within the relevant Local Provisions Schedule.

-(a) has an area and dimensions appropriate for use and development in the zone; and

-(b) is provided with appropriate access to a road.

-- (a) have an area of not less than 1000m2 and: - (i) be able to contain a minimum area of 15m x 20m clear of: - a. all setbacks required by Clause18.4.2 A1 and A2; and - easements or other title restrictions that limit or restrict development; and - (ii) existing buildings are consistent with the setback required by Clause 18.4.2 A1 and A2; - (b) be required for public use by the Crown, a council or a State authority; - (c) be required for the provision of Utilities; or - (d) be for the consolidation of a lot with another lot provided each lot is within the same zone.
+18.5.1 Lot design 10.5.1 LULUESIGI

-Each lot, or a lot proposed in a plan of subdivision, must have sufficient useable area and dimensions suitable for its intended use, having regard to:

-- the relevant requirements for development of buildings on the lot; - (b) existing buildings and the location of intended buildings on the lot; - (c) the topography of the site; - (d) the presence of any natural hazards; and - (e) the pattern of development existing on established properties in the area.

-Each lot, or a lot proposed in a plan of subdivision, must have a frontage of not less than 20m.

-Each lot, or a lot proposed in a plan of subdivision, must be provided with a frontage or legal connection to a road by a right of carriageway, that is sufficient for the intended use, having regard to:

-- (a) the number of other lots which have the land subject to the right of carriageway as their sole or principal means of access; - (b) the topography of the site; - (c) the functionality and useability of the frontage; - (d) the anticipated nature of vehicles likely to access the site; - (e) the ability to manoeuvre vehicles on the site; - (f) the ability for emergency services to access the site; and - (g) the pattern of development existing on established properties in the area. А3 Р3 Each lot, or a lot proposed in a plan of subdivision, Each lot, or a lot proposed in a plan of subdivision, must be provided with a vehicular access from the must be provided with reasonable vehicular access to boundary of the lot to a road in accordance with the a boundary of a lot or building area on the lot, if any, requirements of the road authority. having regard to: (a) the topography of the site; (b) the distance between the lot or building area and the carriageway; (c) the nature of the road and the traffic, including pedestrians; and (d) the pattern of development existing on established properties in the area.
+Objective: ve: That each lot: (a) has an area and dimensions appropriate for use and development in the zone; and (b) is provided with appropriate access to a road.
+Acceptable Solutions Performance Criteria must: (a) have ai (i) be 15 a. b. (ii) ex se 18.4.2 A1 and A2; and P1 Each lot, or a lot proposed in a plan of subdivision, must have sufficient useable area and dimensions suitable for its intended use, having regard to: (a) the relevant requirements for development of buildings on the lot; (b) existing buildings and the location of intended buildings on the lot; (c) the topography of the site; (d) the presence of any natural hazards; and (e) the pattern of development existing on established properties in the area. council (c) be requ (d) be for t uired for public use by the Crown, a or a State authority; uired for the provision of Utilities; or he consolidation of a lot with another vided each lot is within the same zone. a lot proposed in a plan of subdivision, frontage of not less than 20m.
+P2 Each lot, or a lot proposed in a plan of subdivision, must be provided with a frontage or legal connection to a road by a right of carriageway, that is sufficient for the intended use, having regard to: (a) the number of other lots which have the land subject to the right of carriageway as their sole or principal means of access; (b) the topography of the site; (c) the functionality and useability of the frontage; (d) the anticipated nature of vehicles likely to access the site; (e) the ability to manoeuvre vehicles on the site; (f) the ability for emergency services to access the site; and (g) the pattern of development existing on

+established properties in the area.

+A3 P3

+Each lot, or a lot proposed in a plan of subdivision, Each lot, or a lot proposed in a plan of subdivision,

+must be provided with a vehicular access from the must be provided with reasonable vehicular access to

+boundary of the lot to a road in accordance with the a boundary of a lot or building area on the lot, if any,

+requirements of the road authority. having regard to:

+(a) the topography of the site;

+(b) the distance between the lot or building area and

+the carriageway;

+(c) the nature of the road and the traffic, including

+pedestrians; and

+(d) the pattern of development existing on

+established properties in the area.